holistudio/holistudio.github.io/_posts/projects/2024-05-05-project_spaceship.markdown

 For now, I'll start by training an AI to build and identify shapes on [ShapeNet](https://huggingface.co/datasets/ShapeNet/ShapeNetCore).
 Then I'll make a Unity3D game where the user stacks blocks to make a common 3D shape and the AI can then stack a few more blocks.
 Hopefully the AI can correctly identify the shape being built and assists the user in completing that shape.
 This project will serve as a "toy data experiment" for an embodied AI co-creating with a human-in-the-loop.

-But this toy data experiment approach can one day lead to various AI co-creation applications for designers of all sorts: architects during concept design, industrial designers developing manufacturing sequences...or a kid just making their own spaceship!
+But the same approach can one day lead to various AI co-creation applications for designers of all sorts: architects during concept design, industrial designers developing manufacturing sequences...or a kid just making their own spaceship!

 ![spaceship-guy](/assets/img/spaceship/lego_guy.gif)